 - Non-Professional Results — Roof repairs require in-depth knowledge of the entire roofing system, as the slightest mistake can result in severe damage.
 The biggest risk you’re taking with DIY roof repairs is that the resulting roof might not comply with existing building codes, you may be asked to tear the roof down if it’s found to be noncompliant.

-- Limited Access to Materials — Your existing roof may be built with materials that are exclusive to licensed contractors.
+- Limited Access to Materials — Your existing roof may be built with materials that are exclusive to contractors.
 This means finding matching replacement shingles may be difficult.
 You may end up with mismatched parts of the roof, which can be clearly visible from the curb.

 - Longer Installation Time — House painting is easy, but the reason why many people still choose to hire an exterior painting service is because it gets done much faster.
 The same thing applies to roofing.
 Once the damaged parts are removed, the clock starts ticking.
 You will want to complete the repair work in the shortest possible time to minimize your home’s exposure to the elements.
 A group of well-trained roofers usually takes about a day to perform repairs; it may take longer than a weekend for a couple of DIYers to finish the same.